galgeek/sybil/README.md

 were not very reliable, as well as for simplicity's sake, for a small site updated initially once or twice a year with a new series.

-We later added a Zen Cart install, for online sales.
+I later added a Zen Cart install, for online sales.